Goodness-of-Fit and Clustering of Spherical Data: the QuadratiK package in R and Python: Clustering on the Sphere

+In this section, we describe the \texttt{PKBC} class in \texttt{Python} of \texttt{QuadratiK} for clustering data on the sphere.
+The class \texttt{pkbc} in \texttt{R} has a similar structure, for a detailed description see the package documentation on CRAN.

-In this section we describe the function \texttt{pkbc} for performing clustering on the sphere.
-The function takes the following arguments. \begin{itemize} \item[\texttt{dat}] data matrix of observations to be clustered. \item[\texttt{nClust}] Number of clusters.
-It can be single value or a numeric vector. \item[\texttt{maxIter}] Maximum number of iterations before a run is terminated. (default: 300) \item[\texttt{stoppingRule}]string describing the stopping rule to be used within each run, one of 'max', 'membership', or 'loglik'. (default: 'loglik') \item[\texttt{initMethod}] string describing the method used for initialization of the centroids.
-Currently must be 'sampleData'. \item[\texttt{numInit}] Number of initializations. (default: 10) \end{itemize} To execute the PKBD model based clustering algorithm we need to initialize the parameters of the model.
-The \texttt{sampleData} method initializes the centroids using randomly chosen observations.
+An object of the \texttt{PKBC} class can be instantiated using the following parameters: \begin{itemize} \item \texttt{num\_clust}: Number of clusters.
+It can be a single value or a numeric vector, which can be represented as a list, numpy array, or range. \item \texttt{max\_iter}: Maximum number of iterations before a run is terminated.
+Default is 300. \item \texttt{stopping\_rule}: String describing the stopping rule to be used within each run, one of `max', `membership', or `loglik'.
+Default is `loglik'. \item \texttt{init\_method}: String describing the method used for initialization of the centroids.
+Currently must be 'sampledata'. \item \texttt{num\_init}: Number of initializations.
+Default is 10. \item \texttt{tol}: Constant defining threshold by which log likelihood must change to continue iterations, if applicable.
+Defaults to 1e-7. \item \texttt{random\_state}: Determines random number generation for centroid initialization.
+Defaults to None. \item \texttt{n\_jobs}: Used only for computing the WCSS efficiently. \texttt{n\_jobs} specifies the maximum number of concurrently running workers.
+Default is 4. \end{itemize} To execute the PKBD model based clustering algorithm we need to initialize the parameters of the model.
+The \texttt{sample\_data} method initializes the centroids using randomly chosen observations.
 Then, the final estimates are those with corresponding highest likelihood.
-The concentration parameters are set to 0.5 and the algorithm starts with equal mixing proportions.
-The available stopping criteria are: 'max': until the change in the log-likelihood is less than a given threshold $(1e-7)$; 'membership': until the membership is unchanged; 'loglik': based on a maximum number of iterations.
+The concentration parameters are initialized at 0.5 and the algorithm starts with equal mixing proportions.
+The available stopping criteria are: `max': until the change in the log-likelihood is less than a given threshold $(1e-7)$; `membership': until the membership is unchanged; `loglik': based on a maximum number of iterations.
 The estimation of the number of clusters is an important issue in clustering.
-Instead of providing a single value for \texttt{nClust}, it can be given as a vector of possible number of clusters.
+Instead of providing a single value for \texttt{num\_clust}, it can be given as a vector of possible number of clusters.
 For each value in the vector, the function estimates the parameters of the PKBD mixture model which are used for assigning memberships as maximum argument of posterior probabilities.